privacy-scaling-explorations/zkevm-specs/specs/transactions-proof.md

 - Skip verification of hash of RLC of transaction to obtain the hash of the message to sign
 - Add TxSignHash Tag to the tx table (set from public input calculated in L1 smart contract)
 - Instead of verifying ECDSA signatures by doing lookups to an ECDSA table, use ECDSA chip directly.
-  - This requires rearangement of the tx table so that for each transaction we can find its CallerAddress Value and TxSignHash value at fixed offset to do a copy constraint to a signature verification gadget.
+  - This requires rearrangement of the tx table so that for each transaction we can find its CallerAddress Value and TxSignHash value at fixed offset to do a copy constraint to a signature verification gadget.
 For this we move the CallData tags of all transactions to the end of the table, and we define